lsabiao/profile-pic-filter/README.md

 #profile-pic-filter

-Facebook-like tool for apply a image as a filter in your profile pic.
+Facebook-like tool for apply an image as a filter in your profile pic.

 ####Dependencies
  - PIL or PILLOW